 Have Proper Running Shoes

 Great-quality running shoes can be costly, yet they are a necessity for working out.
-Major things to recall when purchasing running shoes are:
+Major things to recall when purchasing such shoes are:

 Shoes must fit appropriately to help avert injury to the feet.